 Step 4: Malaria treatment

-As soon as the malaria parasites appear in the blood, we will treat the volunteer with highly effective antimalarials.
-It is expected that the malaria infection will cause most volunteers to develop flu-like symptoms such as headaches, muscle pain, fatigue, and sometimes fever.
+As soon as the malaria parasites appear in the blood, we will treat the participant with highly effective antimalarials.
+It is expected that the malaria infection will cause most participants to develop flu-like symptoms such as headaches, muscle pain, fatigue, and sometimes fever.
 These symptoms usually disappear within a few days.
 After this malaria treatment, the malaria parasites will disappear from the body entirely and there is no chance that the infection will return.

 Malaria vaccine developmentThrough controlled human malaria infections in healthy volunteers, researchers can study the immune response to malaria.
 We use this knowledge to develop new, better malaria vaccines.